espressif/esp-idf/docs/en/api-reference/system/freertos.rst

 FreeRTOS Heap
 -------------

 Vanilla FreeRTOS provides its own `selection of heap implementations <https://www.freertos.org/a00111.html>`_.
 However, ESP-IDF already implements its own heap (see :doc:`/api-reference/system/mem_alloc`), thus ESP-IDF does not make use of the heap implementations provided by Vanilla FreeRTOS.
-All FreeRTOS ports in ESP-IDF map FreeRTOS memory allocation/free calls (e.g., ``pvPortMalloc()`` and ``pvPortFree()``) to ESP-IDF heap API (i.e., :cpp:func:`heap_caps_malloc` and :cpp:func:`heap_caps_free`).
+All FreeRTOS ports in ESP-IDF map FreeRTOS memory allocation or free calls (e.g., ``pvPortMalloc()`` and ``pvPortFree()``) to ESP-IDF heap API (i.e., :cpp:func:`heap_caps_malloc` and :cpp:func:`heap_caps_free`).
 However, the FreeRTOS ports ensure that all dynamic memory allocated by FreeRTOS is placed in internal memory.

 .. note::
     If users wish to place FreeRTOS tasks/objects in external memory, users can use the following methods:

-    - Allocate the task/object using one of the ``...CreateWithCaps()`` API such as :cpp:func:`xTaskCreateWithCaps` and :cpp:func:`xQueueCreateWithCaps` (see :ref:`freertos-idf-additional-api` for more details).
+    - Allocate the task or object using one of the ``...CreateWithCaps()`` API, such as :cpp:func:`xTaskCreateWithCaps` and :cpp:func:`xQueueCreateWithCaps` (see :ref:`freertos-idf-additional-api` for more details).
     - Manually allocate external memory for those objects using :cpp:func:`heap_caps_malloc`, then create the objects from the allocated memory using on of the ``...CreateStatic()`` FreeRTOS functions.